-The percent of time attended is based on the number of clock hours of attendance compared to the first 50% of the academic year.
+The percent of time attended is based on the number of clock hours of attendance compared to the number of clock hours in the subsequent academic year.
 Official withdrawal, for refund computation purposes, is the last clock hour of recorded attendance.